lastlockedroom/lastlockedroom.github.io/_posts/2023-12-01-family-guy-mystery.md

 In general, though, I won't talk about the humor.
 Some jokes made me chuckle, I guess.
 This was before Family Guy had completely given up and started padding with long unfunny ramble segments and Conway Twitty, so you might have a good time.
 Maybe.

+(**UPDATE**: Nevermind, I was informed that the Conway Twitty gag was well-underway by this point so you're probably screwed.)

 ---

 The story opens with Peter receiving an invitation to a dinner in his honor.
 The sender is unknown, but Peter doesn't care -- free dinner's free dinner, right?